Prevention

 RSSBP provides tools to SUPPORT, IMPROVE, and DOCUMENT disease risk management.

-Consider the Disease Exposure Pathways (Hatchery and Farm)
+Consider the Disease Exposure Pathways for Your Hatchery or Farm

 ANIMALS – What are the disease risks for the species being cultured?
 Where are the animals being sourced (wild, local hatchery, imported) and what is the disease status at the source?